 Proprietary plug: An EV charging plug that is exclusive to certain light-duty EV makes and models.
+For Level 2 chargers, this is the SAE J3400 plug and for DCFCs, this is the CHAdeMO.

 Non-proprietary plug: Any EV charging plug that is accepted as able to support any light-duty EV and is not proprietary or exclusive.
 For Level 2 chargers, this is the Society of Automotive Engineers Electric Vehicle Conductive Charger Coupler J1772 (SAE J plug).
 For DCFCs, this is any non-proprietary plug such as the SAE Combined Charging System (CCS).